NSO Group: WhatsApp lawsuit

 In April 2020, NSO Group blamed its government clients for the hacking of 1,400 WhatsApp users, including journalists and human rights activists.
 However, the firm did not disclose the names of the clients which, as Citizen Lab stated, include authorities in Saudi Arabia, UAE, Bahrain, Kazakhstan, Morocco, and Mexico.
 In court filings WhatsApp alleged that its investigation showed that the hacks originated from NSO Group servers rather than its clients'.
 WhatsApp said "NSO used a network of computers to monitor and update Pegasus after it was implanted on users' devices.
 These NSO-controlled computers served as the nerve centre through which NSO controlled its customers' operation and use of Pegasus."
 WhatsApp said that NSO gained "unauthorised access" to WhatsApp servers by reverse-engineering the WhatsApp app to be able to evade security features.
 NSO responded "NSO Group does not operate the Pegasus software for its clients".

 In July 2024, The Guardian reported that the Israeli government had seized documents from NSO's offices in July 2020 in an apparent effort to block the disclosure of information about Pegasus during the WhatsApp lawsuit.

 In December 2024, US District Judge Phyllis Hamilton found NSO liable for unlawfully exploiting a vulnerability in WhatsApp to install spyware on users' phones, and in May 2025 the jury in the case ruled that NSO owed Meta Platforms, the owner of WhatsApp, $168 million in damages; Hamilton later reduced the amount owed to around $4 million.
-In October 2025, a court in the United States mandated that the NSO Group cease the utilization of its spyware on WhatsApp, referencing direct and irreparable damage as the basis for this decision.
+In October 2025, a court in the United States mandated that NSO Group cease the utilization of its spyware on WhatsApp, referencing direct and irreparable damage as the basis for this decision.
+In June 2026, Meta accused NSO Group of violating the 2025 injunction against targeting WhatsApp and its users, claiming that WhatsApp had "caught and disrupted spear phishing attempts" by NSO against WhatsApp users in Jordan and Lebanon after the injunction had been issued.